Fernando Gabeira: Personal life

 Gabeira is the son of Paulo Gabeira and Isabel Nagle, both Lebanese immigrants.
-His surname was aportuguesado (Portuguese language equivalent to anglicization) from the transliterations Jabara or Gebara (in Arabic: جبارة).
+His surname was adapted into Portuguese from the transliterations Jabara or Gebara (in Arabic: جبارة).

 During his exile, Gabeira married his fellow militant Vera Sílvia Magalhães.
 They ended their relationship while living in Sweden.

 After his return to Brazil, Gabeira married Yamê Reis, a fashion designer.
-He and Reis have two daughters.
+He and Reis have two daughters, one of them being Maya Gabeira, a big wave surfer, who holds the world record for the largest wave ever surfed by a female.
 The couple divorced in 1999.

 Currently, Gabeira is married to businesswoman Neila Tavares.